mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 6 directories, 0 files
 ```

-Going further into the Java source code, it contains 4 Java packages:
+Going further into the Java source code, it contains 4 packages:
 authorization, configuration, internal, and service-client.
 The `authorization`
 package contains classes to supply the authorization info as the metadata (gRPC
 headers) for each gRPC request; the `config` package contains classes for
 storing keys for different configuration settings; the `internal` package
-is a catch-all package, it contains different utility classes for different
+is a catch-all package, it contains utility classes for different
 proposes: options, retry mechanism, testing, throttling, etc; and the
 `serviceclient` package contains classes for handling communication in gRPC:
 channel management, exception handling, interceptions (header, metrics,